Birda Logo

 Identification Tips

 Adults typically range from 17 to 21 cm in length, with a wingspan of about 34 cm.
 They weigh between 27 and 40 grams.
-The throat and breast are a muted grey, contrasting with the more vivid colors of the body.
+The throat and breast are a muted grey, contrasting with the more vivid colours of the body.
 Observers should look for the bird's characteristic crest and listen for its distinctive calls when identifying this species.

 Habitat